Auto subrogation attorneys

 - Uninsured motorists – We help insurers recover against uninsured and underinsured motorists as quickly as possible.
 Because insurers can lose the right to subrogate if a case is not brought within two years of the accident, our attorneys are aggressive and efficient when seeking settlement or judgment on behalf of our clients.

-Judgment recovery is an aggressive approach to securing your subrogation monies
+An aggressive approach to securing your subrogation monies

 Our Judgment Recovery Department supervises most recovery techniques against defendants, which include monitoring thousands of installment payments and distribution of those payments to the court and clients.
 When a defendant does not file an answer within twenty-eight days of service, we file a motion for default judgment or in some situations, a default hearing.
 At that time, we utilize all available legal executions such as wage garnishments, liens, and bank attachments; bureau of motor vehicle restrictions, such as suspended licenses and registration privileges; using bank subpoenas to obtain asset and employment data; and other proven strategies to collect what is owed in a timely and dignified manner.
 We do not make verbal threats or use intimidation tactics.
 Our recovery techniques are so superior we do not even have to call the defendants.
 The defendants call us to enter into a voluntary payment agreement.

-Mine big auto subrogation data with little effort through Client Portal
+Mine big auto subrogation data

 You can see everything and anything we are up to on our Client Portal.
 Keis George Reports, our Client Portal, is secure proprietary software offering our clients detailed status updates with the click of a mouse.
 Clients may access the portal 24/7 with their username and password from any electronic device in the world.
 Client Portal features include: